 Massachusetts’ Juvenile Court division oversees both criminal and civil matters that pertain to minors.
 Some examples are cases that involve children, youthful offenders, the care and protection of minors and delinquency.
 The mission of the Juvenile Court is to protect children against abuse and neglect.
 Secondarily, this court division also aims to help strengthen families, protect the public from delinquent and criminal behavior and rehabilitate juvenile offenders.

 MA Juvenile Court has 40 locations employing 41 judges, and there are 11 divisions to the Juvenile Court system.

 The Massachusetts Housing Court, led by Chief Justice Timothy F. Sullivan and Deputy Court Administrator Benjamin O. Adeyinka, resolves cases involving housing issues such as eviction, small claims, personal injury, property damage, breach of contract, discrimination and other housing-related matters.
-Code enforcement and local zoning board issues also fall under the Housing Court’s jurisdiction.
+Code enforcement and local zoning board issues also fall under this court's jurisdiction.
 MA Housing Court has 15 judges that cover the fourteen counties of the Commonwealth.
-There are six divisions of the Housing Court, and they are Central, Eastern, Metro South, Northeast, Southeast, and Western.
+There are six divisions of this court, and they are Central, Eastern, Metro South, Northeast, Southeast, and Western.

 Massachusetts maintains a Land Court division which has jurisdiction over the registration of titles to real property.
-The Land Court also oversees foreclosures and redemption of real estate tax liens.
-The Land Court also hears cases involving local planning boards and the zoning boards of appeal.
-Along with being the superintendent over registered land offices for Registry of Deeds, the Land Court hears most other property-related cases.
-The Old Colony State has 7 Land Court justices.
+These courts also oversee foreclosures and redemption of real estate tax liens.
+These courts also hear cases involving local planning boards and the zoning boards of appeal.
+Along with being the superintendent over registered land offices for Registry of Deeds, this court hears most other property-related cases.
+The Old Colony State has 7 Land justices.